smallwat3r/rpi-gardener/README.md

 # RPi Gardener

-Note: while I try to keep the main branch of this project in a working state, this project is still very work in progress.
+Note: while I try to keep the main branch of this project in a working state, this project is still very much work in progress.

 The goal of this project is to be able to monitor the environment, to ensure its propice for growing plants.